gabrielsadaka/gabrielsadaka.github.io/dotnet-gcp-pulumi/post.md

 }
 ```

 To test the API all application code is covered by unit tests, with higher level integration tests designed to ensure the API functions correctly when it is running.
-The integration tests utilise the ASP.NET testing library to run the API in an in memory server communicating with a Postgres Docker container to store and retrieve the weather forecasts.
+The integration tests utilise the ASP.NET testing library to run the API in an in-memory server communicating with a Postgres Docker container to store and retrieve the weather forecasts.

 ```csharp
 protected override void ConfigureWebHost(IWebHostBuilder builder)